Mayo Methot: 1938–1944: Marriage to Humphrey Bogart

 Methot became romantically involved with Humphrey Bogart after co-starring with him in Marked Woman.
 The couple were married on August 28, 1938, in Beverly Hills.
 Bogart had been married to actresses Helen Menken and Mary Philips before marrying Methot, and blamed his previous divorces on his wives' careers and their long separations.
 Two years after Methot and Bogart were married, Methot gave up acting.
 The two became a high-profile Hollywood couple, but it was not a smooth marriage.
 Both drank heavily, and Methot gained a reputation for her violent excesses when under the influence.
 They became known in the press as "The Battling Bogarts", with Methot known, due to her combativeness, as "Sluggy".
 Bogart later named his motor yacht Sluggy in her honor.
 After Methot attempted suicide in 1943, Bogart urged her to visit a psychiatrist, and upon doing so, she was diagnosed with paranoid schizophrenia.

 During World War II, the Bogarts traveled Europe entertaining the troops.
 At one point in their travels during the war, the Bogarts met with director John Huston in Italy.
 During a night of heavy drinking, Methot insisted that everyone listen to her perform a song.
 Though they tried to persuade her to desist, she sang anyway.
-The performance was so bad and embarrassing that Huston and Bogart remembered it several years later and based a scene in Key Largo (1948) on the incident.
-It is the scene in which the alcoholic girlfriend (played by Claire Trevor) of the mobster (played by Edward G. Robinson) sings "Moanin' Low" off key, hoping to win a drink in exchange for the song.
+The performance was so bad and embarrassing that Huston and Bogart remembered it several years later and based a scene in Key Largo (1948) on the incident, having the alcoholic girlfriend (played by Claire Trevor) of the mobster (played by Edward G. Robinson) struggle through "Moanin' Low" off key in hopes of winning a drink in exchange for her singing.
+Trevor won an Oscar for her performance in the film.